Can I ask you something?

 This happens to a lot of people, and they don’t even know it.
 Even I was guilty of it at some point.

 You see, those extra items you add to your cart are called impulse buys.
-And it happens due to the combination of you not having a plan, and the brilliant in-store marketing.

 The best way to avoid overspending on groceries is to first create a grocery budget.
 You can start by looking at the items you buy frequently to come up with an amount.